Xou da Xuxa 3: Commercial performance

-Xou da Xuxa 3 release, Xuxa has once again become a big seller of albums throughout Brazil, the album has become the most successful of its career, selling more than 3,216,000 copies to the present day.
-According to the Jornal do Brasil, with data from NOPEM (Nelson Oliveira Market Research), during its release the album reached number one on the list of best selling albums.
-Brazil's second best seller, just a few seconds behind Músicas para Louvar o Senhor of Father Marcelo Rossi.
+Xou da Xuxa 3 release, Xuxa has once again become a big seller of albums throughout Brazil, the album has become the most successful of its career, selling more than 5 million copies as of 2016.
+According to the Jornal do Brasil, with data from Nelson Oliveira Pesquisa e Estudo de Mercado (Nopem), debuted atop on the list of best selling albums in Brazil in its first week.
+It became the best-selling brazilian albums of all time, as well as the best-selling album by a female artist in the country and is also the best selling album in the history of the record company Som Livre.
+Shes is listed by the Guinness World Records as having the "Best-selling children's album of all time".